SimonFJ20/articles/langdev/differentiating_classes_and_structs.md

 terry.passwordHash = "foo".toHash();
 ```

+In this example we can see the `passwordHash` as an example of encapsulation.
+The consumer of the interface has no idea nor influence on how the password is stored.
 In order to write code adhearing to object oriented design, you have to follow a set of principles.
+One of the most important principles, is that of encapsulation (also called information hiding).
+The principle of encapsulation

 Ultimately, when using a class, we care about the behaviour.